bloodyowl/webpack-jsdom-tape-plugin/README.md

 `exit` option allow you to change this behavior of this plugin.
 Note that using `exit: false` might introduce a memory leak since jsdom might not clean everything properly.

+`errorsOnly` option allow to only show tests on error allowing clean ouput.

 ## test example